d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

                 No. of components for LDA.
 Default = 1 n_components_pca : int
                 No. of components for PCA.
-Default = 2 hidden_layers : int
-                No. of default layers of ann.
-Default = 4 inputs_units : int
-                No. of units in input layer.
-Default = 6 output_units : int
-                No. of units in output layer.
-Default = 6 input_activation : str
+Default = 2 loss : str
-                Activation function for Hidden layers.
-Default = 'relu'
-        optimizer: str
-                Optimizer for ann.
-Default = 'adam'
-        loss : str
                 loss method for ann.
-Default = 'mean_squared_error' validation_split : float or int
+Default = 'mean_squared_error' smote : str,
-                Percentage of validation set splitting in ann.
-Default = .20 epochs : int
-                No. of epochs for ann.
-Default = 100 dropout_rate : int or float
-                rate for dropout layer.
-Default = 0 batch_size :
-                Batch Size for ANN.
-Default = 32 tune_mode : int
-                HyperParam tune modes.
-Default = 1
-                        Available Modes:
-                        1 : Basic Tune
-                        2 : Intermediate Tune
-                        3 : Extreme Tune (Can Take Much Time) smote : str,
                 Whether to apply SMOTE.
 Default = 'y' k_neighbors : int